 Building the Wood Clock

 Start with an interesting chunk of wood.
-Perhaps you found it on a trip, or it’s from a local tree that was removed.
-You may just like the interesting shape or grain pattern.
-Whatever wood you choose, make sure that it is at least 1″ thick and has a flat bottom to make a stable base.
+Perhaps you found in on a trip, or it’s from a local tree that was removed.
+It could be that you just like the interesting shape or grain pattern.
+Whatever wood you choose, make sure that it will be at least 1″ thick and has a flat bottom to make a stable base.

-Next, get a friction-fit clock insert in the size and style you like and determine the hole size required to mount it.
+Next, get a friction-fit clock insert with a size and style you like and determine the hole size required to mount it.
 Using a forstner bit, drill a hole about ¾” deep into the wood where you’d like the clock face.
 Sand, finish, and push in the clock insert.
 Wham!
-You have a beautiful, one-of-a-kind timepiece.
+You have a beautiful one-of-a-kind timepiece.